 6. Winter Boots FAQ

 It depends on the conditions you’ll be in.
-If you’re going to be in severe wintery conditions, hiking into remote areas, it would be sensible to go for waterproof options.
+If you’re going to be in very wintery conditions, it would be sensible to go for waterproof options.

 Real leather is typically taken from cows.
-PU leather is made from polyurethane, a synthetic material which is cruelty-free.
+PU leather is made from polyurethane, a synthetic material that is cruelty-free.

-Though a number of other online sources recommend Sorel vegan boots, when we contacted, they couldn’t confirm all their materials were cruelty-free.
+Though a number of other online sources recommend Sorel vegan boots, when we contacted them, they couldn’t confirm all their materials were cruelty-free.
 We’d love to find some vegan Sorel boots and will update this article if we hear of any changes.

 Typically, vegan winter boots for women have less volume and space for the top of the foot.
 They may be narrower and have different colour schemes.
 As always, opt for the best fitting pair of boots and don’t worry about the sex.